apache/airflow/docs/apache-airflow/howto/set-up-database.rst

 Also note that since SqlAlchemy does not expose a way to target a specific schema in the database URI, you may want to set a default schema for your role with a SQL statement similar to ``ALTER ROLE username SET search_path = airflow, foobar;``

-For more information regarding setup of the PostgresSQL connection, see `PostgreSQL dialect <https://docs.sqlalchemy.org/en/13/dialects/postgresql.html>`__ in SQLAlchemy documentation.
+For more information regarding setup of the PostgreSQL connection, see `PostgreSQL dialect <https://docs.sqlalchemy.org/en/13/dialects/postgresql.html>`__ in SQLAlchemy documentation.

 .. spelling::